 The Solar District Cup is directed and administered by the U.S. Department of Energy (DOE), the National Renewable Energy Laboratory (NREL), and is funded by the DOE Solar Energy Technologies Office.
 Learn more.

-Final Deliverable Package – Solar PV + Battery Electric Storage System:
+Final Deliverable Package—Solar PV Plus Battery Electric Storage System

 The Solar District Cup invites participation of teams composed of at least three students enrolled in accredited U.S.-based collegiate institutions.
 Students must be enrolled in at least one class and be pursuing a degree for the duration of the competition.
-Students and faculty advisors are not required to be U.S. citizens but must be legally residing in the United States at the time of the competition.
-Members of the judging panels, competition organizer staff, and DOE and national laboratory employees are ineligible to compete.
+Students and faculty advisors are not required to be U.S. citizens at the time of the competition.
+Members of the judging panels, competition organizer staff, and U.S. Department of Energy and national laboratory employees are ineligible to compete.

 Although any level of collegiate student is eligible to compete, the challenge scope is intended for multidisciplinary teams of upper-level undergraduate students.
 Student participation may be integrated into senior design or capstone work, count as elective or independent study course credit, be added to the curriculum of existing classes, or be considered an extracurricular student activity.